eunchanity/eunchanity.github.io/_posts/2020-07-20-Premier-League-Salary.md

 # Key Takeaways <a name="takeaway"></a>

-* The top statistics that affect a Premier League player's salary are ones that are generally associated with either scoring more goals or influencing a team's likelihood of winning.
+* The top statistics that affect a Premier League player's salary are ones that are generally associated with either **scoring more goals** or influencing a team's **likelihood of winning**.
 	* This makes sense - if a player helps you win more games, then you'd probably pay him a higher salary.

 ## Top Statistics that Impact a Premier League Player's Salary: <a name="topstats"></a>
-	* Shots on Target P90
+	1. Shots on Target P90
-	* Goals P90
+	2. Goals P90
-	* Total Pass Completion P90
+	3. Total Pass Completion P90

 -----